-Where appropriate, pre-registration student nurses are expected to obtain feedback from patients and carers regarding their care delivery using the Patient and Carers Feedback Form.
+Pre-registration student nurses are expected to obtain feedback from patients and carers regarding their care delivery using the Patient and Carers Feedback Form.
 The aim of obtaining feedback from patients and carers is to support evidence of learning for the Ongoing Achievement Record (OAR) which in turn will help the mentor's assessment process.
 It is at the mentor's discretion as to which patient or carer is considered appropriate; please follow your mentor's advice here.
-Children's nursing has specially adapted patient and carer's feedback forms for use by young children.
-You will be issued copied of both forms.